Academic Information and Policies - Online Program

 Liberty University Online Withdrawal

 Online students withdrawing from the University must contact the Liberty University Online Academic Advising Department via the student’s Liberty University webmail account or by phone to start the process.
-The full policy statement and procedures are published in the Policy Directory.
+The full policy statement and procedures are published in the Liberty University Policy Directory.

 Online Program Unofficial Withdrawals

 In accordance with Title IV regulations which require that universities have a mechanism in place for determining whether or not a student who began a course and received or could have received a disbursement of Title IV funds unofficially withdrew, the University has established a procedure for students enrolled in courses.
 This procedure is used to determine if students are progressing toward the completion of their courses.
-The full policy statement and procedures are published in the Policy Directory.
+The full policy statement and procedures are published in the Liberty University Policy Directory.

 Unofficial Withdrawal for Non-Attendance Appeal Process

 Students who receive a grade of "FN" may appeal to their professor to have the grade removed to resume work in the course.
 All professors have the right to approve or deny FN appeals at their own discretion.
-The full policy statement and procedures are published in the Policy Directory.
+The full policy statement and procedures are published in the Liberty University Policy Directory.

 Illinois Residents